 To encourage youth training and development in particular, the Industrial Development and Investment Promotion Committee of Chiayi has worked with Wufeng University and the Chiayi Youth Entrepreneur Association to hold the National Youth Creative Application Competition.
 The competition includes high school and college-level student teams competing on creative projects designed to teach them business values.
 The government has also begun setting up co-working spaces to encourage young entrepreneurs to mingle and share ideas as well as find investors.
 Idle spaces are being renovated throughout the city to provide better co-working environments, including the “KY 3-27 Co-Working Space,” which is the first publicly operated co-working space in the Yunlin-Chiayi-Tainan region.
 The space provides training and consultations as well as courses in business registration, taxation, laws and related regulations and business planning.

 Health technology is the city’s future, in the eyes of Mayor Twu.
-His administration is creating a Community Home Medical Care and Palliative Care Network to address Taiwan’s aging population.
-There are now four hospitals and 33 clinics within the network, which aims to provide comprehensive care to the aged at home through a Smart Health Cloud Platform that already links in-home diagnostic equipment by 4G mobile to medical centers.
+His administration has created a Community Home Medical Care and Palliative Care Network to address Taiwan’s aging population.
+There are now 5 hospitals and 33 clinics within the network, which aims to provide comprehensive care to the aged at home through a Smart Health Cloud Platform that already links in-home diagnostic equipment by 4G mobile to medical centers.
+The Public Health Department focuses primarily on delivering care in patients' homes, rather than expensive and limited hospital space, through the use of home diagnostic kits that monitor vital signs and general fitness as well as a network of 200-300 teams who provide home visits for postpartum care, hospice care, assessment of a home's fitness for care after a hospital visit and many other services.
+Data collected from home diagnostic kits and clinics is used to track specific and unusual health risks and to inform public health decisions.

 Like Intelligent Communities everywhere, Chiayi City is applying digital technologies to leverage its economic and cultural strengths while preparing for a more competitive future in the global broadband economy.